pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_objects.md

-# App Context API for Unreal SDK
+# App Context API for Unreal SDK (Condensed)

-App Context provides serverless storage for user and channel metadata and their membership associations.
-Events are triggered when object data is created, updated, or removed.
-Clients can receive these events in real time.
-No event is triggered if you set identical data.
+App Context is serverless storage for user, channel, and membership metadata with real-time events on set/update/remove.
+Setting data to the same existing value doesn't trigger an event.

-You can use the SDK via Blueprints or in C++.
+Use via Blueprints or C++:

-- In Blueprints, use the Pubnub Subsystem node.
+- Blueprints: start with the Pubnub Subsystem node.
-- In C++, add dependency to PubnubLibrary, compile, and use the Game Instance Subsystem.
+- C++: add dependency and access subsystem.

-Add C++ dependency in Source/YourProject/YourProject.Build.cs:
+Add module dependency in Source/YourProject/YourProject.Build.cs:
 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Access subsystem in C++:
+Access the subsystem in C++:
 ```
 #include "Kismet/GameplayStatics.h"
 #include "PubnubSubsystem.h"